PeterShin23/remote-coder/README.md

 Then edit `.env` and fill in your tokens.
 See the [Slack App Setup](#slack-app-setup) and [GitHub PAT Setup](#github-pat-setup) sections below for details.

 </details>

+### 2.1 Make sure all configured coding agent clis are AUTHENTICATED on your computer.

+Please :)

 ### 3. Start the daemon